nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * `NotificationManager#checkReminderList()` — Check against the `reminderList` found in `Model` and display a reminder notification with `NotificationManager#show()`.
 * `NotificationManager#checkNowSchedule()` — Check against the timetable to create a notification of scheduled jobs to be carried out at in the present scheduled slot.
 Displays notification with `NotificationManager#show()`.
 * `NotificationManager#checkNextSchedule()` — Check against the timetable to create a notification of upcoming scheduled jobs to be carried out in the next scheduled slot.
-Displays notificaiton with `NotificationManager#show()`.
+Displays notification with `NotificationManager#show()`.
 * `NotificationManager#show()` — Creates the actual notification with details picked up by the other methods, and displays it on the screen.

 Additionally, to allow notifications to display even when the app is running in the background, `TimerTask` and `Timer` from `java.util` is utilised.
 This mechanism is started by